Updated on 25/4/2021

 The other issue about water in Africa is its absence.
 It obviously depends on your plans, but even only washing your hands before eating might not be as simple as you think.
-I find very useful bringing along wet towels and/or an alcohol based sanitizing gel.
+I find bringing along wet towels and/or an alcohol-based sanitizing gel very useful.

 Together with water and food, mosquitoes are the most common illness carriers.
 It’s important to keep yourself protected as much as you can all the time.
 Sleep under a mosquito net and use a mosquito repellent every day.
 There are plenty of brands out on the market.
 I haven’t tried them all, but what you want is a strong one that contains DEET (the chemical that keeps insects away) or states that it’s specific for tropical areas.